luafun/luafun/README.md

 If you still want to use **master**, please don't forget to grep `git log` for *Incompatible API changes* message.
 Thanks!

-Please check out [Documentation] for more information.
+Please check out [documentation][Documentation] for more information.

 Misc
 ----